hliangzhao/Edge-Computing-Codes/README.md

 # Edge Computing Codes
-Edge computing is the practice of processing data near the edge of your network, where the data is being generated, instead of in a centralised data-processing warehouse.
+Edge computing is the practice of processing data near the edge of the network, where the data is being generated, instead of in a centralised data-processing warehouse.

 ## UIC18
 The folder `UIC18` includes codes for the following paper: